hollaex/hollaex-apidoc/source/index.html.md

 > Make sure to replace `$ACCESS_TOKEN` with your API key.

-EXIR uses API tokens to allow private access to the API for an authenticated user.
-You can register a new EXIR API key in our [developer portal](http://pro.exir.io/developers).
+HollaEx uses API tokens to allow private access to the API for an authenticated user.
+You can register a new HollaEx API key in our [developer portal](https://hollaex.com/developers).

-EXIR expects the API key to be included in all Private API requests to the server in the request header with the following format:
+HollaEx expects the API key to be included in all Private API requests to the server in the request header with the following format:

 `Authorization: Bearer <ACCESS_TOKEN>`